-Every Tuesday, we stop by a local Vietnamese restaurant that specializes in pho – that ethereally fragrant brothy soup that’s filled with wonderfully tender rice noodles, thinly sliced meats, herbs, limes and chiles.
-From time to time, I make pho at home, too, often it’s as easy as this Quick Pho, but often enough, I take the time to make Pho Ga, or Chicken Pho.
+Every Tuesday, we stop by a local Vietnamese restaurant where I order pho ga – that ethereally fragrant brothy soup that’s filled with wonderfully tender rice noodles, thinly sliced chicken, herbs, limes and chiles.
+It’s soothing, wonderfully satisfying and it offers powerful nourishment, especially on cold and damp days.

 Savory and fragrant, chicken broth has long held a sacred role in kitchens across the globe.
 The writings of 10th and 12th century physicians extoll its value, and some of the earliest cookbooks reserve whole sections of their manuscripts for healing foods, which, invariably include broths intended as first foods for babies or to nurse the ill and convalescent back to health.
 Traditionally prepared bone broths are sacred foods.